 Heart disease is a common problem that often occurs due to chronic inflammation and high cholesterol.
-Shilajit appears to have antioxidant and anti-inflammatory properties, meaning it could potentially benefit the heart.
+Shilajit appears to have antioxidant and anti-inflammatory properties, potentially benefiting the heart.

 A 2014 study investigated shilajit’s cardioprotective effects in rats.
 The researchers pre-treated rats with 250mg/kg or 500mg/kg of shilajit for one week before chemically damaging the heart muscle.
 They found that shilajit reduced the severity of cardiac injury in the pre-treated animals.

-Another potential benefit of shilajit for heart health relates to its ability to reduce cholesterol.
+Another potential benefit of shilajit for heart health is its ability to reduce cholesterol.
 A 2012 study tested the substance’s effects on lipid profiles in rats.
-It compared it to the popular anti-cholesterol drug, simvastatin.
+The study compared shilajit to the popular anti-cholesterol drug simvastatin.

 Further research is necessary to find out how these results translate to humans.